 Asking Yourself ‘Will I Regret this in the Future?’:

 One of the most useful things you can do to enhance your decision-making prowess is to increase your self-awareness and begin monitoring your thoughts, emotions and behaviors.
 Although most individuals assume they’re well aware of themselves, their cognitions, feelings about life and actions, many are surprised at what they find once they begin practicing self-monitoring.
-To improve our self-monitoring abilities, probably the best thing we can do is uptake a regular meditation practice, yet still there are variety of other useful tools that come from therapeutic treatments strategies such as Cognitive Behavioral Therapy (CBT).
+To improve our self-monitoring abilities, probably the best thing we can do is begin a regular meditation practice, but there are still a variety of other useful tools that come from therapeutic treatment strategies such as Cognitive Behavioral Therapy (CBT).
 Moreover, it should be pointed out that using the question ‘Will I regret this in the future?’ can be especially beneficial when we notice incongruences in our decision-making.

 Take Timely Chances & Intelligently Pull Back:

 Throughout this article, we’ve made a point to focus on the two types of decisions that people most often come to regret.
 When individuals don’t take risks because they fear failing or being rejected, or when they don’t consider the long-term ramifications of behaviors that come with short-term benefits like smoking, they almost always look back at their choices with disdain.
 Therefore, to make sure we don’t fall victim to these types of decisions, we need to focus on taking timely chances and intelligently pulling back.
 When we are faced with decisions that may fall into these two categories, it’ll be important to ask ourselves ‘Will I regret this in the future?’ and bring the perspectives we talked about earlier into the decision-making process.